Preparation for Study-प्रारंभ

-- as Behavior & fulfillment of relationships with other Humans (in Family, friends, etc) and
+- as Behavior (Vyavaharabhyas) & fulfillment of relationships with other Humans (in Family, friends, etc) and

 Meet & Sharing with people – सामाजिकता

 - ‘Adhyayan’ or Study is not an ‘isolated’ exercise.
-While reading and other media are important, guidance is ultimately only from a Human Being (Teacher) who has understood/ realized, hence it is important to be in touch with someone you feel has this understanding.
+While reading and other media are important, guidance is ultimately only from a Human Being (Teacher) who has understood, hence it is important to be in touch with a competent person you feel can guide you.

 - You may want to ‘share’ what you have ‘learned/ understood’ with others – via small discussions or even conducting full-introductory shivirs yourself.
 Keep in mind that we are doing this for ‘our practice’, and to ‘test & deepen’ our own understanding.
 Not to ‘change the world’.
 The world will be properly benefited, only when we are ourselves complete, have had ‘Understanding’ ourselves.
 Sharing what we have learned benefits the world anyways.
 Hence, this is not primarily a ‘social change’ program.
 Rather, it is a process of having knowledge and living with humane-conduct ourselves, and change percolating to others via our own understanding & living.

 - The study of reality according to Madhyasth Darshan does not include any ‘ prevalent meditative-practices’, ‘need to close ones eyes’, ‘chanting’ or ‘mystical-experiences’.